TongTungGiang/NetspeakUE4/README.md

 # Netspeak UE4 test
+- The project is written using Unreal Engine 4.20.3
 - The project should be able to be checked out and run on a Window machine without any problem.
 - Use Test level (Test.umap).
 This should be the default map when openning in the editor.
 - Use arrows to move around and Enter to interact with the farm.